ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 EST-oscore uses CoAP {{RFC7252}} and Block-Wise {{RFC7959}} to transfer EST messages in the same way as {{RFC9148}}.
 Instead of DTLS record layer, OSCORE {{RFC8613}} is used to protect the messages conveying the EST payloads.
 External Authorization Data (EAD) fields of EDHOC are intentionally not used to carry EST payloads because EDHOC needs not be executed in the case of re-enrollment.
-The DTLS handshake is complemented by or replaced with EDHOC {{I-D.ietf-lake-edhoc}}.
+The DTLS handshake is complemented by or replaced with EDHOC {{RFC9528}}.
 {{fig-stack}} below shows the layered EST-oscore architecture.
 Note that {{fig-stack}} does not illustrate the potential use of DTLS.
 Protocol design also allows that OSCORE and EDHOC messages are carried within the same CoAP message, as per {{I-D.ietf-core-oscore-edhoc}}.